-Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart, which pumps blood to the lungs.
-If left untreated, it could lead to heart failure.
+Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart.

 Unlike regular hypertension, which refers to high blood pressure across the circulatory system, pulmonary hypertension can’t be measured with a blood pressure cuff.

 Pulmonary hypertension occurs when the blood vessels in the lungs become narrowed or stiff.
 To push blood through these arteries, the right side of the heart has to work harder.
-Eventually, the overworked part of your heart weakens, leading to heart failure.
+Eventually, the overworked part of your heart weakens, which can lead to heart failure.

 Often, pulmonary hypertension is a result of another disease.
-For example, your pulmonary hypertension may be caused by chronic obstructive pulmonary disease (COPD), congenital heart disease or kidney disease, among many other causes.
+For example, your condition may be caused by chronic obstructive pulmonary disease (COPD), congenital heart disease or kidney disease, among many other causes.

 Since pulmonary hypertension is often the result of an underlying condition, your treatment likely will focus on that cause.
-Managing pulmonary hypertension symptoms and slowing the disease’s progress often will start with medication.
+Managing symptoms and slowing the disease’s progress often will start with medication.

 There are many pulmonary hypertension medications to achieve different results.
 Some will open narrowed blood vessels; others act on a substance that narrows blood vessels.
-Still others eliminate excess fluid from the body or help the right ventricle pump harder, etc.
+Still others eliminate excess fluid from the body or help the right ventricle pump harder.

-It may take some time of mixing and matching to find the right combination that provides the best outcomes for you.
+It may take some time of trying different medications to find the right combination that provides the best outcome for you.
 Our pulmonologists have the experience to match your condition with the available treatments.

 The board-certified and fellowship-trained physicians with Norton Pulmonary Specialists are leaders in caring for Louisville and Southern Indiana patients with asthma, chronic obstructive pulmonary disease (COPD), emphysema and other lung diseases.